Mental Health Awareness Week 2023

 After just 48 hours, your sense of taste and smell will improve.
 Cigarettes contain hundreds of toxic chemicals.
 It doesn’t take long for your sense of taste and smell to recover.
 When you quit smoking, you’ll soon start to notice your taste buds come back to life and feel the flavours in your food once again.
 You might also notice that your voice quality improves as your voice box gets a break from the cigarette smoke.

 Blood circulation will increase within the first few months you stop smoking.
-This increase comes when you’re no longer consuming nicotine, which causes the blood vessels to narrow.
-These blood vessels are vital for delivering oxygen and nutrients as well as removing toxins and carbon dioxide from tissues in the body.
+This is because you’re no longer consuming nicotine, which causes the blood vessels to narrow.
+These blood vessels are vital for effectively delivering oxygen and nutrients as well as removing toxins and carbon dioxide from tissues in the body.

-As a result of this increased circulation, skin quality improves.
+As a result, of this increased circulation skin quality improves.
 The skin gets more nutrients, elasticity improves, as does water retention.
-You’ll also be preventing the onset of facial ageing and wrinkles that smoking can cause.
+You’ll also be preventing the onset of facial ageing and wrinkles that smoking can bring.

 Many people try to quit smoking on their own.
-But research shows that a little bit of support can go a long way.
+But research shows that the most effective way of quitting is with a little bit of support.
 The NHS offer a free Stop Smoking Service that makes it three times more likely you’ll quit for good.

 Health Assured can also support you with the effects of stopping smoking and help you improve your wellbeing.
-Get in touch with us on:
+Get in touch with us for more information.

 Please complete the form below and we'll be in touch to answer your enquiry